PE and Sport Premium 2016 - 2017

 • Winners of the Cambridgeshire Cross Country relay Small schools girls’ team

-• Winners of the LVC cluster schools rugby tournament
+• Runners up in the LVC cluster schools rugby tournament

-• Runners up in the LVC cluster schools hockey tournament
+• Runners up of the LVC cluster schools A team Netball tournament

-• Winners of the LVC cluster schools A team and B team Netball tournament
+• First place at the LVC cluster schools B team Netball tournament

-• Runners up in the Abington Fun Run with a Burrough Green pupil taking 2nd place in the girls’ in the race.
+• Runners up in the Abington Fun Run with a Burrough Green pupil taking 1stgirl in the race.

 Children of Burrough Green are very active and regularly participate in sport both in and outside of school.
 Many of our pupils take up new opportunities in sport.

-We have dancers at national level along with gymnasts who attend local clubs such as Haverhill Gymnastics Clubs.
-Running is a popular event at Burrough Green, with many children, even those in KS1, participating in Cambridge’s ‘Parkrun’.
+Our children attend a number of local clubs including Haverhill Gymnastics Clubs and West Wratting football club.
 To add to the wide variety of sports, we have a KS2 child who swims for West Suffolk, achieving county times in an age group above their own.

 Within school, our running club and netball club continue to be extremely popular.
-Our lunch time clubs with Premier Sport have seen a large increase in numbers.
-Furthermore, our after school and holiday swimming club saw 48% of pupils attending.
-Finally, the introduction of a cycling club has grown in popularity and will continue next year.
+Our lunch time clubs with Premier Sport have seen a large increase in numbers with an extra KS1 club put on as a result.
+After school swimming continues to be extremely popular and season tickets are sold for children to swim during the school holidays.

 |Area||What we have done||Impact||Costs|